andrewaclear/smooth-image/README.md

 > by Andrew D'Amario © January 2023

-Python image de-noising script to remove artifacts and smoothen images while preserving definition and quality.
+Image de-noising script to remove artifacts and smoothen images while preserving definition and quality.

 ## Usage